tensorflow/swift/Installation.md

 4. Open Xcode’s `Preferences`, navigate to `Components > Toolchains`, and select the installed Swift for TensorFlow toolchain.

 5. Xcode uses the selected toolchain for building Swift code, debugging, and even code completion and syntax coloring.
 You’ll see a new toolchain indicator in Xcode’s toolbar when Xcode is using a Swift toolchain.
-Select the Xcode toolchain to go back to Xcode’s built-in tools.
+Select the Xcode toolchain to go back to Xcode’s built-in tools.  **Note:** in Xcode 10, you may also have to switch to the legacy build system.
+In Xcode go to `File > Project Settings` and set the build system to `Legacy Build System`.

 <p align="center">
   <img src="docs/images/Installation-XcodePreferences.png?raw=true" alt="Select toolchain in Xcode preferences."/>